Cleantech Innovate 2018 in the category Energy efficiency, generation & storage. We will be speaking at this event: please come and see us there!

 Shell Springboard Regional Winners

-Against extremely strong competition, Storelectric won the northern regional finals of Shell Springboard on 4th March.
+Against extremely strong competition, Storelectric won the northern regional finals of Shell Springboard.

 The judges carefully weighed all aspects of the business: technological, commercial and environmental.
 Their questioning was very well informed and gave all contestants the exhilarated feeling that their businesses had been given a really good, but friendly, work-out.
 The probing was good, but the publicity and the £40k prize were better!